rileywaters/Computer-Vision---Equation-Detector/README.md

   <img src="/ReportImages/CharacterAccuracy.PNG" width="400"/>
 </p>
    Most operators had a near perfect detection rate.
 The lowest detection rates involved the ‘1’s being detected as ‘7’s, and 3’s as ‘2’s.
 Overall, the accuracy is reasonable.

    Different sized training images were also tested.
 In theory, this should not make a difference because Hu moments are invariant to size.
 However, results indicate that the larger training image had about 10% higher accuracy than the smaller one.
 This is likely because Hu moments are scale invariant only if the amount of region information is the same in both scales.
 In this case, the smaller training image lost a bit of region information during resizing, causing different moments.
 <p align="left">
   <img src="/ReportImages/TrainingImageAccuracy.PNG" width="400"/>
 </p>

 </details>

 <details>
 <summary>Results Discussion</summary>
-Several factors limit the final system:
+Several factors limit the final system

  - The quality of testing and training images make a big difference in the results.

  - Images with high noise will have less accurate results even after preprocessing.

  - Similar fonts to the training image must be used, or the system must be retrained using the same font as the testing image.

  - Characters can only be printed in a straight line.
 This is because of the order that the system identifies regions.

    The system has high accuracy if the testing image is of a similar style to the training images.
 It also runs in O(nm), where n is the amount of training objects and m is the amount of testing objects.

    The system is best at detecting operators, ‘6’, ‘9’, and ‘8’.
 Other numbers will occasionally get incorrectly detected.
 </details>

 <details>
 <summary>Conclusion and Future Work</summary>
    The system can properly receive an input image and extract the numbers and operators with good accuracy given limited distortion and good resolution.
 Several additional features can be compared alongside the Hu moments to identify numbers and operators in images.

    Many improvements can be made as the next step of this project.
 Other shape descriptors could be used to improve accuracy such as boundary codes.
 The system could be updated to identify other characters (letters) and operators (square root, exponents, parentheses).
 It could also be changed to detect equations that span multiple lines by reordering the detection function.
 </details>